Flutter-Bounty-Hunters/Flutter-Bounty-Hunters.github.io/content/how-to-become-a-bounty-hunter.md

+---
-# How to become a Flutter bounty hunter
+title: "How to become a Flutter Bounty Hunter"
+---

 So, you want to become a Flutter Bounty Hunter?
 Great!

 - Please review [Who should become a Flutter Bounty Hunter](who-should-become-a-bounty-hunter), to ensure that you have the appropriate experience.